afmp94

 Brainz Advisory · first external proposal

-Six artifacts drafted overnight for Magnex Latam.
+Six artifacts drafted overnight for a partner pipeline.
 One-pager, pitch deck, landing, SOW, cover email, index.
 Going to market via external partners on commission — testing the indirect sales motion before doing it ourselves.

 2026